Undergraduate Admissions: FAQ

-There are no formal subject-specific requirements for admission, although most colleges will expect you to have taken History at A-level.
-Students have come to us having studied a whole range of subjects, from Drama to Further Maths.
+We normally require an A-level or equivalent in History, but beyond that, there are no specific requirements; students have come to us having studied a whole range of subjects, from Drama to Further Maths.
+Specifics about admission requirements may be found on College websites, which may set further requirements.
 Take a look at the central University page for History to learn more.

 Why do there seem to be different entry requirements for studying History at Cambridge?

 This is because while the Faculty of History provides the teaching and lectures to history undergraduates, it does not handle admission assessments and interviews.
 Those are handled by individual Colleges, which specify their own entry requirements.
 In short, when you apply to read History at Cambridge, you are actually applying to read History at one of the Cambridge colleges.
 Therefore, for specific questions, you should contact the Admissions Tutor of the college(s) you are interested in applying to.
 You can find their details here.